infinityworks/snow-cannon/README.md

 ## Setting your ENV VARS
-To deploy Snowflake using Terraform, this project depends on user authentication by environment variables; to simplify this process we load the snowsql config credentials using a python script; the two env vars outputted are `SNOWFLAKE_USER` and `SNOWFLAKE_PASSWORD`.
+To deploy Snowflake using Terraform, this project depends on user authentication by environment variables; to simplify this process we load the SnowSQL config credentials using a python script; the two env vars outputted are `SNOWFLAKE_USER` and `SNOWFLAKE_PASSWORD`.

 The python script accepts two optional arguments, `profile` and `application`; these determine the Snowflake profile you wish to use and the env vars to export.
 If the flags are not called, they will default to using your `connections` profile and output both terraform and SnowSQL env vars. **The CLI arguments are case sensitive**.
 The accepted values for `application` are `terraform`, `snowsql` or `all`, for example: